 There are lots of different ways to use social media.
 Don’t just focus on promoting your business.
 Balance your self-promotion by providing value to your audience.
 Create content your audience actually wants to read.
 People have lots of questions they want answered.
 You might have the answers to some of these questions.
 Not only will it help increase engagement rate, they’ll also look to you as an industry leader.

 Stop treating social media like a sales opportunity.
-Use it to engage people, not to sell to them.
+Use it to engage with people, not to sell to them.

 Absence of human touch